 Story is history

-Trunacy is a new non-profit that assists filmmakers, families, and like-minded organizations in telling and preserving their stories.
+Trunacy is a 501(c)3 non-profit organization that supports filmmakers in telling their stories and families in preserving their histories.

 We focus our support on the personal, the local, and the underrepresented.
 We do this primarily through making grants to filmmakers, archiving/preserving historically significant assets, and creating/sharing educational resources.

 Our flagship initiative will be our Filmmaker Development Program.